Оyster mushroom disease with photo and descriptions of defects

 moldy oyster mushrooms

-Many mushroom growers refer to any infection on dead mushrooms as "bacteriosis."
-However, this isn’t accurate.
+Many growers refer to any infection on dead mushrooms as a "bacterial infection," but that’s not always accurate.

-True bacteriosis in oyster mushrooms is caused by Pseudomonas bacteria, specifically known as Brown Blotch Disease (BBD).
-You can read more details on bacteriosis in a separate article.
+True bacterial infection in oyster mushrooms is caused by Pseudomonas bacteria and is known as Brown Blotch Disease (BBD).

 Moldy oyster mushrooms

-In response, the mushrooms turned their caps upward, exposing the hymenophore (gills) to help them release moisture.
+In response, the mushrooms turned their caps upward to help release excess moisture from their gills — a defense mechanism.

 White fuzz on mushroom